Mark-Wills/TF-MegaLocals/README.md

   really complex stuff that uses x, y, a and b ;
 ```

 * x and y are named inputs - Two values are _popped_ from the stack and loaded into x and y.
-Whilst they are loaded from data on the stack, you _can_ write to them.
+Whilst x and y are _loaded_ from data on the stack, you _can_ write to them.
 * The | symbol ends the declaration of the named inputs, and begins the declaration of the (optional) local variables.
 Local variables are _not_ loaded from the stack.
 They are internal (to the word), local variables that can be written to and read from. **CAUTION:** At runtime they are _uninitialised_ and therefore may contain any random value.
 * You can have just local variables with no named inputs.
 In this case use `{ | a b c d -- }` i.e., don't declare any named inputs, just declare the local variables.
 * The `--` symbol is optional, it is ignored.
 It is there to make the declaration look like a stack comment.
 Everything after the `--` symbol is ignored until the closing `}` is encountered.